Ali-Mikael/Pen-testing/h1-CyberKillChain.md

        - Done last, as this one creates a lot of noice and most likely to set off alarms

-4.3 - Surveying Essential Tools for Active Reconnaissance:
+### Chapter 4.3 - Surveying Essential Tools for Active Reconnaissance
+**Port Scanning**
+- **Nmap**
+  - The most versatile and stable
+  - Using the `-Pn` flag is helpful in bypassing firewalls when scanning from outside a network
+  - You might want to scan ports randomly to avoid detection
+- **Masscan**
+  - The fastest port scanner
+- **Udpprotoscanner**
+  - Fast UDP port scanner

+**Web Service Review**
+- **EyeWitness**
+  - When provided with a target list, EyeWitness will go through it, mapping out high value targets
+  - It will write you a report consisting of details about each website along with screenshots

-4.4 - Surveing Essential Tools fo Active Reconnaissance: Network and Web Vulnerability Scanners
+### Chapter 4.4 - Surveying Essential Tools fo Active Reconnaissance: Network and Web Vulnerability Scanners
+Vulnerability scanning

 ------